Userscript Safety Guide

 -

 Note: The script analyzer is not an intelligent tool.
 It is a pattern finding tool that finds suspicious patterns in scripts.
+It is not a replacement for a full audit of source code.

 -